 Follow us on Twitter for additional up-to-date resources and student services related news: @KHSStdntService

 Please view the Course Selection Book for detailed descriptions of courses offered.

-Please view the Master Schedule 2019 - 2020 to aid in creating your schedule!
+Please view the Master Schedule 2019 - 2020 to see when sections are running.